Last updated: 12.06.2024

 1. Click on EconomySupplier bills > Bill addition types.

-2. Fill in the form and any specific account code you want to use for the adjustments.
+2. Fill in the form and any specific account coding required for the adjustments.

-• Surcharges are recorded as transport costs as they are extra money received by the haulier/subcontractor.
+• Surcharges are coded in the accounts as transport costs as they are extra money received by the supplier/subcontractor.

-• Deductions are recorded as transport sales as they are compensation for goods/services you have provided.
+• Deductions are coded in the accounts as transport sales as they are compensation for goods/services you have provided.

-More information on the individual fields, such as report tags, can be found in ( Bill addition types (window).
+For more information on the individual fields, such as report tags, see Bill addition types (window).

-Scheduled settlement surcharges are set up for a particular haulier/subcontractor in the Predefined bill surcharges window.
+Scheduled supplier bill surcharges are set up for a particular supplier/subcontractor in the Predefined bill surcharges window.

-The mark-up is created according to the schedule and then added to the settlement the next time the haulier/subcontractor is settled.
-If you settle once a month, schedule the surcharge to be created once a month.
-If you settle once a week, schedule the surcharge to be created once a week.
-This way, it is automatically added to each settlement.
+The surcharge is created according to the schedule and is then added to the supplier bill the next time there is supplier/subcontractor billing.
+If supplier billing is done once a month, schedule the surcharge to be created once a month.
+If supplier billing is done once a week, schedule the surcharge to be created once a week.
+This allows it to be automatically added to each supplier bill.

-If a scheduled mark-up is not settled once, it is saved and settled the next time that resource is settled.
-You can see the adjustments that have been created but not yet applied to any settlement by selecting Not credited in the search box and clicking on Search.
+If a scheduled surcharge is not billed once, it is saved and billed the next time the billing is done for that resource.
+The adjustments that have been created but not yet applied to any supplier bill can be viewed by selecting Not credited in the search box and clicking on Search.

 1. Click on EconomySupplier bills > Predefined bill surcharges.

-2. Fill in the form and tick Scheduled.
+2. Fill in the form and select Scheduled.

-It is not compulsory to select a resource when scheduling a settlement mark-up, but if you do not do so, the mark-up will be created each time according to the schedule, but then never posted to any settlement.
+It is not compulsory to select a resource when scheduling a bill surcharge, but if it is not selected the surcharge will be created each time in accordance with the schedule but then never added to a supplier bill.

 3. Click on Schedule and configure the schedule.
 For more information and examples, see Creating schedule templates.
 This article relates to scheduled orders, but also applies to predefined bill surcharges.